 One of the most remarkable examples is “Hemp For Victory,” an educational film produced by the USDA in 1942 that encouraged farmers to grow hemp.
 After the war, when growing hemp again became illegal again, the government hid the existence of the film for years until pro-cannabis activists forced them to bring it back into the light.

-Before cannabis and hemp were made illegal in the aftermath of alcohol prohibition, they were everyday parts of many people’s lives.
-Hemp was used to make products like cloth, rope, and sails from the moment the American colonies began, Early drafts of the Declaration of Independence were written on hemp paper, though the final version still preserved today is written on parchment.
+Before the U.S. made cannabis and hemp illegal in the aftermath of alcohol prohibition, they were everyday parts of many people’s lives.
+People made hemp into products like cloth, rope, and sails from the moment the American colonies began.
+The founders wrote early drafts of the Declaration of Independence on hemp paper, though they used parchment for the final version still preserved today.

 Of course, all that changed with the beginning of the war on drugs.
 As alcohol prohibition ended, much of the same law enforcement apparatus that had targeted speakeasies and booze smuggling turned against cannabis in the 1930s.
-Even humble hemp was demonized for the cause of drug prohibition — until, that is, the U.S. military faced a wartime shortage decades later during World War II.
+Even humble hemp was demonized for the cause of drug prohibition.
+Then, the U.S. military faced a wartime shortage during World War II.

 For the sailor, no less than the hangman, hemp was indispensable. …